danielpeter/specfem3d/04_creating_databases.md

 `ADIOS_FOR_KERNELS`
 Turn this flag on to produce ADIOS kernels that can later be visualized with the ADIOS version of combine\_vol\_data.

-The present version of SPECFEM can handle fully saturated porous simulations, Christina Morency implemented Biot equation.
-But the code cannot calculate partially saturated cases in its state.
-Christina Morency is presently working on a dual porosity, dual permeability formulation, type Pride and Berryman, for an other project, but it will not be available for some time.
+There are quite a few more parameters to change the default setup of your runs.
+Please check the comments in the `Par_file` directly for further explanations.

-The way we prescribe material property for porous material in SPECFEM3D is as follow: We use a file name “nummaterial\_poroelastic\_file”, which is located in the directory `MESH/`, the format is as follow:
+The present version of SPECFEM can handle fully saturated porous simulations.
+(Christina Morency implemented Biot’s equation.
+However, the code cannot calculate partially saturated cases in its state.
+Christina Morency is presently working on a dual porosity, dual permeability formulation, type Pride and Berryman, for an other project, but it will not be available for some time.)
+The way we prescribe material property for porous material in SPECFEM3D is as follow.
+We use a file `nummaterial_poroelastic_file`, which is located in the directory `MESH/`.
+The line format is as follow:

       rhos rhof phi c kxx kxy kxz kyy kyz kzz Ks Kf Kfr etaf mufr

 where
 `rho_s` = solid density,